forestgrape/coronavirus/index.md

 * [Han et al](#han) showed that calves inoculated with HECV-4408get cross-protective immunity against the strain BCoV DB2.
 HECV-4408 is a strain that can cause acute diarrhoea in humans, see [human bcov infections](#human-bcov-infections)

-#### Interspecies Jump
+#### observed interspecies jumps
- There are even many examples where BCoVs crossed species borders, for which at least [interspecies infection](#interspecies-infection) is necessary but likely many occur and usually just yield a permanent species jump.
-Frequent corovirus infections to humans occur(ed) likely but they are not easy to prove.
+ There are many examples where BCoVs jumped species borders, for which at least [interspecies infection](#interspecies-infection) is necessary but likely many occur until one yields a species jump.
+Frequent enteric coronavirus infections to humans occur(ed) likely but they are not easy to prove [citation coming].
 Examples where they have proven or there is strong evidence are:
-* The HECV-4408 coronavirus was isolated from a child suffering diarrhoea in 94 as described in [Zhang et al](#zhang94)
+* The HECV-4408 coronavirus was isolated from a child having diarrhoea in 1994 as described in [Zhang et al](#zhang94)
-* OC43 likely was a BCoV jump to humans. so frequent infections before are likely.
+* OC43 likely was a BCoV jump to humans.

 ### mechanisms of crossprotection
 [in rework]
 In the following mechanism of actions are guessed:
+* tissue resident T cells distributed through the respiratory tract recognize preserved parts of the initially translated ORFs and induce aptosis in infected cells [citations and argumentation in work 14.7.].
 * Antibodies against some well preserved proteins parts.
     - some extern proteins, which are preserved.
 The antibodies could either render the viruses uninfectious or acting as opsonins.
 Candidates:
         * S1
     - non extern proteins presented via MHC 1.
 The antibodies act as opsonins or are directly receptors of cytotoxic cells.
         * N

-     [in work]
+* combination of tissue resident T cells and antibodies marking infected cells.

+previous guesses, likely false:
 * Epigenetic adaption of alveolar macrophages [netea](#netea), [xing](#xing)